 A clear, realistic sales goal will motivate your employees and give them purpose.
 If you give each member of your team a specific sales goal (even better, with a performance incentive), they will work that much harder to push sales.
 Track your inventory each night and re-group with your team each morning.
 With a goal in mind, divided per person per day, bigger numbers become more realistic rather than saying, sell as much as possible!

 Check in with your team throughout the trade show to assess performance, and reward positive behaviours – thebalance.com

 In addition to achieving these goals, setting them in advance will also help you benchmark the inventory you need to bring onsite, how much space is required, how many staff you need and even to calculate your return on investment – so you know if participating at the show will, in fact, be worth it.

 Make it known that you are going to attend this trade show.
 Promote it on your website and social channels.
 Create a newsletter to send to all of your current and potential contacts.
 Follow the trade shows social accounts and start engaging.
 These tactics will gain extra awareness, and people may even think you are sponsoring the event (even if you aren’t!).

-Did we miss any of your favourite trade show booth ideas?
+Did we miss any of your favourite trade show booth ideas or trade show display ideas?
 Let us know in the comments section below our favourite trade show techniques.
 We hope you enjoyed reading our 21 Examples of Effective Trade Show Booth Ideas – and find it helpful the next time YOU need to attend a trade show!